Have you long had dreams of becoming a hotelier? If so, you're on the right page.

 5. The equipment and staffing needs to open a hotel

-First of all, you'll have to focus on kitting out your premises with the right equipment and decoration.
+First of all, you'll have to focus on kitting out your premises with the right equipment.
 Important start-up investments will include:

 You must also consider the additional services that are needed to keep your hostel running in tip-top condition.

-Whether you’re picking an insurer or a supplier, make sure you ask for quotes and compare prices to obtain the best deal possible when you open a hotel.
+Whether you’re picking an insurer or a supplier, ask for quotes and compare prices to obtain the best deal possible when you open a hotel.

 6. Setting out the marketing plan for your hotel

-To promote your business and build customer loyalty, you'll need a solid marketing plan when opening your hotel.
+To promote your business and build customer loyalty, you'll need a solid marketing plan when opening a hotel.

 Finally, you'll need to implement an effective strategy to optimise your occupancy rate during the off-peak seasons - such as offering discounted rates or spa stays during the week.